Stop Food Waste is a programme funded under the EPA National Waste Prevention Programme (NWPP) since 2009.

-In light of the significant issues arising from the disposal of food waste, and the realisation of the costs associated with this, the EPA set out to promote food waste prevention and home composting.
+In light of the significant environmental and social issues arising from the disposal of food waste, and the realisation of the costs associated with this, the EPA set out to promote food waste prevention and home composting.

 The Stop Food Waste programme is managed by The Clean Technology Centre (CTC) and involves a multi-disciplinary team, based around the country.

 The programme works with householders, communities, schools, local authorities (through the Local Authority Prevention Network (LAPN)), Tidy Towns groups, Irish Peatland Conservation Council (IPCC) and businesses, providing comprehensive information about the food we waste and how to it can be prevented.
 As there will always be some unavoidable food waste, the programme also provides training and information on home composting.

 Colum, the programme manager, is an environmental consultant and researcher in the CTC.
 A chemist in his past life, he has been working in sustainability and waste prevention for over 15 years.
 He is a firm believer that everyone of us can have a positive daily impact on our environment, once we know how.
 When not rummaging through bins, he can be found somewhere in his beloved south Kerry gardening, swimming or surfing.

 Sarah is an environmental scientist who joined the team in 2016.
 She loves the outdoors and has a particular interest in sustainability.
 Her work with the programme made her realise the strong link between food and climate change, prompting her to set up a small polytunnel in the garden and get growing herself.
 Based in the CTC, she also works on food waste in business and community-based sustainability projects.
 Sarah is involved in the programme’s administration and communication.